Updated on Jan 10th 2020: This has evolved and refined over years. Broadly, the thought and on-hands nature stays the same

-I have been running these 1-day workshops for IIM’s Entrepreneur Cell and various offices of ThoughtWorks.
+I have been running these 1-day workshops for IIM’s Entrepreneur Cell, NASSCOM, independent startup groups and various offices of ThoughtWorks.
 We start with a new idea or an existing idea, work through it over the day, focus on one key product to come up with a clear picture of what it will be and an MVP for it.
 The audience has been folks who came in just with an idea, startups that came with a prototype or startups that have started seeing some customer traction.

 Over time a structure has emerged.
 This is what I am sharing here.
 And, this is going to be a long one.

-My commentary with use startups who have spent sometime on the idea and have a prototype in market as a typical example.
-However, this approach work for the who spectrum I mentioned above.
+My commentary with use startups who have spent some time on the idea and have a prototype in the market as a typical example.
+However, this approach work for the whole spectrum I mentioned above.

 Here is what a typical agenda looks like: